UTSA-ICS/sid-server/doc/source/setup.rst

 .. code-block:: bash

-    # Install the dependencies for running keystone
+    # Install the dependencies for running sidserver
     $ pip install -r requirements.txt

-    # Install the dependencies for developing, testing, and running keystone
+    # Install the dependencies for developing, testing, and running sidserver
     $ pip install -r test-requirements.txt

     # Use 'python setup.py' to link Keystone into Python's site-packages